ThatOctoGuy/ThatOctoGuy/README.md

-- 👋 Hi, I’m @OctolingCat
+- 👋 Hi, I’m @ThatOctoGuy
 - 👀 I’m interested in coding and animation
 - 🌱 I’m currently learning both
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me Santiag67rdi@gmail.com
 - Glad to meet you!
 <!---
 On YT and little bit of a musician